-Meningococcal Disease (Neisseria meningitides)
+Meningococcal Disease (Neisseria meningitidis)

-Invasive meningococcal disease (IMD) is caused by the Neisseria meningitides bacteria.
+Invasive meningococcal disease (IMD) is caused by the Neisseria meningitidis bacteria.
 Most IMD cases are caused by 5 types of the meningococcal bacteria: A, B, C, Y and W. It is a rare, but very serious bacterial illness.

 January 2024 Update